 SBB Research Group was charged with fraud by the SEC, for inflating fund values over the course of multiple years.
 Allegedly, two top executives and a Chicago based hedge fund advisor raised millions in structured notes after starting up the Research Group in 2010.
 This capital was reportedly raised by convincing family and friends to invest after promising them when recording investments that the firm would ensure a fair value.
 Rather the CEO, Chief Operating Officer and Chief Compliance Officer falsely inflated the worth of those structured notes using a personalized valuation model.
 As a result the funds revenues were allegedly extraordinarily misstated and historical performance of the capital initially invested meant the investors needed to pay over $1 million dollars in fees.
 Once inconsistencies in the valuation model were uncovered by the SEC, the SBB Research Group allegedly worked to conceal this fraud from both the auditor of the firm as well as the investors.
 SBB was reportedly charged with violations of the Securities Exchange Act of 1934 and the Securities Act of 1933.
 Each defendant that was involved in this scheme carried permanent injunctions and all were ordered to face civil penalties.

-Anyone can fall prey to a financial scheme at any stage in their life.
-Malecki Law has significant experience in representing defrauded investors from Fortune 500 financial institutions to elderly widows, in addition to whistleblowers for two decades.
+Anyone can fall prey to a financial scheme at any stage in their life, and many Chicago residents have learned this the hard way.
+For over two decades, Malecki Law has significant experience in representing defrauded investors from Fortune 500 financial institutions to elderly widows, in addition to whistleblowers.
 Malecki Law is “AV Preeminent Rated” by Martindale Hubbell, indicating “very high to preeminent legal ability and very high ethical standards as established by confidential opinions from members of the bar.”
-Jenice Malecki’s cases are continually cited in numerous industry publications, including The Wall Street Journal, The New York Times, Forbes and Newsweek.
+Jenice Malecki is a securities arbitration attorney whose cases are continually cited in numerous industry publications, including The Wall Street Journal, The New York Times, Forbes and Newsweek.
 Malecki Law has handled a wide variety of securities cases, including whistleblower representation, securities arbitrations, regulatory proceedings and commercial litigation.

 To schedule a free initial consultation with Malecki Law, please call (212) 943-1233, or email firstname.lastname@example.org.